nischal170/Movierecommender/README.md

 # Movierecommender
-This is my first Data Science Project .It uses content Filtering recommendation.
+This is my first Data Science Project .It is a content based recommenation System.
 It works on CountVectorizer NLP of tags (overview, genres, keywords, cast & crew).

 Metric: Cosine similarity metric is used.